-August 2023
+August 2024

-3 CDOC Web Seminar ◆

-♦ = CDOC Members
+- 8 CDOC Web Seminar < - ♦ = CDOC Members

 - 1 Lammas, a festival to mark the annual wheat harvest within some English-speaking countries in the Northern Hemisphere. - 1 Lughnasadh, a Gaelic, Pagan, and Wiccan festival celebrating sacrifice and giving back.
-The holiday marks the beginning of harvest season and is the first of three harvest rituals. - 1 Fast in Honor of Holy Mother of Jesus, beginning of the fourteen-day period of preparation for Orthodox Christians leading up to the Dormition of the Virgin Mary. - 6 Transfiguration of the Lord (Feast of the Transfiguration), celebrated by various Christian denominations, the feast day is dedicated to the transfiguration of lesus. - 13-15 Obon (Ullambana), a Buddhist festival and Japanese custom that honors the spirits of ancestors. - 15 Assumption of Blessed Virgin Mary, according to the beliefs of the Catholic Church, as well as parts of Anglicanism, the day commemorates the bodily taking up of the Virgin Mary into heaven at the end of her earthly life - 15 Dormition of the Theotokos, a Great Feast of the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches that commemorates the "falling asleep," or death, of Mary the Theotokos ("Mother of God") and her bodily resurrection before ascending into heaven.
+The holiday marks the beginning of harvest season and is the first of three harvest rituals. - 6 Transfiguration of the Lord (Feast of the Transfiguration), celebrated by various Christian denominations, the feast day is dedicated to the transfiguration of Jesus. - 9 International Day of the World's Indigenous Peoples is to recognize and celebrate the rich cultural heritage and contributions of indigenous peoples worldwide.
+It also serves as a reminder of the ongoing challenges and injustices faced by indigenous communities around the globe. - 12-13 Tisha B'Av, a fast in commemoration of the destruction of two holy and sacred temples of Judaism destroyed by the Babylonians (in 586 BCE) and Romans (in 70 CE).
+At the end of Tisha B'Av, select passages from the Torah are read and netilat yadayim, or the washing of the hands, is performed. - 13-15 Obon (Ullambana), a Buddhist festival and Japanese custom that honors the spirits of ancestors. - 15 Fast in Honor of Holy Mother of Jesus, beginning of the fourteen-day period of preparation for Orthodox Christians leading up to the Dormition of the Virgin Mary.

+- 15 Assumption of Blessed Virgin Mary, according to the beliefs of the Catholic Church, as well as parts of Anglicanism, the day commemorates the bodily taking up of the Virgin Mary into heaven at the end of her earthly life - 15 Dormition of the Theotokos, a Great Feast of the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches that commemorates the "falling asleep," or death, of Mary the Theotokos ("Mother of God") and her bodily resurrection before ascending into heaven. - 17 Marcus Garvey Day, which celebrates the birthday of the Jamaican politician and activist who is revered by Rastafarians.
+Garvey is credited with starting the Back to Africa movement, which encouraged those of African descent to return to the land of their ancestors during and after slavery in North America. - 18 Hungry Ghost Festival, a Chinese holiday in which street, market, and temple ceremonies take place to honor dead ancestors and appease other spirits. - 19 Raksha Bandhan, a Hindu holiday commemorating the loving kinship between a brother and sister.
+"Raksha" means "protection" in Hindi and symbolizes the longing a sister has to be protected by her brother.
+During the celebration, a sister ties a string around her brother's (or brother-figure's) wrist and asks him to protect her.
+The brother usually gives the sister a gift and agrees to protect her for life.